EduArt-Robotik/documentation/docs/Simulation/Eduard Simulation/4_Simulation-starten.md

 We set the linear x velocity to 0.1 and further add -r 10 and -p 100 at the end.
 The option -r 10 repeats the command 10 times per second and -p 100 just shows us 1 out of every 100 commands sent this way.
 The reason this is necessary lies in a safety mechanism integrated in the eduard robot, if it receives no movement command for 200ms (even if it tells it to not move at all) it will cease all movement.

 ## Gazebo in Virtual Machines
 When using Gazebo in a Virtual Machine you probably need to set the environment variable `LIBGL_DRI3_DISABLE` to `true`.
-Either do this when calling the launch-file or inside the launch-description of the launch file. <br>
+Either do this when calling the launch-file or inside the launch-description of the launch file.

 ### Modify Launch File
 In the `gazebo.launch.py` file: